DV Lottery Scams in Nigeria: How to Recognize and Avoid Them

 Go to dvprogram.state.gov.
 Not dvprogram-state.gov, not dv-program.state.gov, not any variation.
 The official URL is dvprogram.state.gov and there is only one.

-Enter your confirmation number exactly as it appears in the email you received when you submitted your original DV-5501 entry form.
+Enter your confirmation number exactly as it appears in the registration confirmation page or record for your original DV entry.
 Enter your surname as it was entered on the form — not as it appears on your passport, but exactly as you typed it during registration.
 Enter your date of birth.

 If the system shows you were selected, it will tell you your case number and the region from which you were selected, along with next steps.
 If the system shows you were not selected, no other source can override that result.